ifeelscam/Instagram-Report-bot/README.md

 <p align="center">REPORT ANY INSTAGRAM ACCOUNT.</p>

 > [!CAUTION]
-> This tool is created for **EDUCATIONAL PURPOSES ONLY**.
-The creator is not responsible for any damage or misuse of this tool
+> ```This tool is created for EDUCATIONAL PURPOSES ONLY.
+The creator is not responsible for any damage or misuse of this tool.```
 >
 ## Features